Table of Contents

 5. The influence of personalization

 The magic of personalization in retail is inarguable.
 It’s not a new trend but it shows no signs of fading out in the noise of rapid technological advancement.
 With personalization, you can practice your skill in mind-reading by adding more accuracy to it through the use of data.
 Those data will tell you what your shoppers want and need.
 By analyzing and understanding this information, you’ll be able to provide your shoppers with a more personalized shopping experience instead of a one-size-fits-all, non-converting solution.

 There are several ways to design a personalized service.
 For instance, offering product variations or accepting custom orders.
 Another way is to transfer control to your customers when it comes to designing their jewelry.
 Brilliant Earth (see image above) is an embodiment of personalization.
 Jewelry shoppers can go to their website and create their own engagement rings – rings that shoppers will be proud to wear not only because they designed them but more so because of the social responsibility associated with every purchase.
 Brilliant Earth is an advocate of ethically sourced diamonds.
 They also donate 5% of their profits to different initiatives that transform lives and support those ‘who have been harmed by the diamond industry.’

 Experiment, experiment, experiment!

-Whichever way you choose to strategize this year, always remember to experiment different approaches to improve the shopping experience.
-You can get an independent person to evaluate your website performance or have them shopped on-site so that they can give you insights to better your strategy.
-Regardless how you want to approach it, there will always be room for improvement.
+Whichever way you choose to strategize this year, always remember to experiment with different approaches to improve the shopping experience.
+You can get an independent person to evaluate your website performance or have them shop on-site so that they can give you insights to better your strategy.
+Regardless of how you want to approach it, there will always be room for improvement.
 The true, constant strategy here is to capitalize on those opportunities to make your shoppers happy.

 So, are you ready to ride the tide of growing e-commerce sales?